Canada Work Visas and Permits

 Atlantic Canada Opportunities Agency, BC Tech Association, Business Development Bank of Canada, Communitech Corporation, Council of Canadian Innovators, Federal Economic Development Agency for Southern Ontario, Global Affairs Canada’s Trade Commissioner Service, Government of Manitoba, Manitoba Education and Training, Government of Prince Edward Island, Island Investment Development Inc., ICT Association of Manitoba (ICTAM), Innovation, Science and Economic Development Canada – Accelerated Growth Service, Invest Ottawa, National Research Council – Industrial Research Assistance Program (NRC-IRAP), Ontario Ministry of Citizenship and Immigration, Venn Innovation.

 Category B – Filling Positions on the Global Talent Occupations List

-The foreign worker’s occupation must be listed under the Global Talent Occupations List:
+The foreign worker’s occupation must be listed under the Global Talent Occupations List as of June, 2018:

 0213 Computer and information systems managers